machellerogden/the-rules-engine/README.md

 ## Features

-  1. Declarative DSL
+### Declarative DSL

 Compose conditions using all, any, not, and exists.
 Build complex nested condition graphs with ease.

-  2. Forward-Chaining
+### Forward-Chaining

 After each rule fires, new facts or updates can trigger additional rules in subsequent cycles.

-  3. Typed Facts & Working Memory
+### Typed Facts & Working Memory

 Facts are stored in a specialized in-memory index keyed by type, making retrieval quick.

-  4. Alpha & Beta Nodes
+### Alpha & Beta Nodes

 Internally, conditions are compiled into a network of alpha (type-based) and beta (cross-binding) nodes, allowing fine-grained logic.

-  5. Accumulators
+### Accumulators

 Sum, count, or otherwise aggregate sets of matching facts and apply a final test to the aggregated result (e.g., sum > 10).

-  6. Salience & Conflict Resolution
+### Salience & Conflict Resolution

 Prioritize rules with numeric salience.
 Customize conflict resolution to determine which rules fire first when multiple matches coexist.

-  7. Safe Guardrails
+### Safe Guardrails

 Built-in measures prevent infinite loops by tracking fired scenarios and limiting maximum engine cycles.

-  8. Queryable Memory
+### Queryable Memory

 Query facts in memory with flexible predicates and filters for post-processing or advanced logic.

 ## Detailed Documentation

 This section dives deep into each component of the engine, with code snippets and conceptual explanations.
 We'll walk through Core Concepts, how to Work with Facts, how to Define Rules using the DSL, and more advanced features like accumulators, beta tests, and conflict resolution.

 ### Core Concepts

-	1. Fact: A piece of data shaped like { type: string, ...restOfProperties }.
+  - **Fact:** A piece of data shaped like `{ type: string, ...restOfProperties }`.
 Each fact is stored in the engine's working memory.
-	2. Condition: A declarative statement that describes a pattern of data you want to match.
+  - **Condition:** A declarative statement that describes a pattern of data you want to match.
 Conditions can be nested logically or specify custom aggregator logic.
-	3. Action: A function that executes when conditions are met.
+  - **Action:** A function that executes when conditions are met.
 It can modify the working memory by adding, updating, or removing facts.
-	4. Rule: Combines one or more conditions and an action.
+  - **Rule:** Combines one or more conditions and an action.
 Optionally includes a salience for priority.
-	5. Working Memory Indexer: Maintains an internal index of all facts, keyed by type, and tracks "dirty" or recently changed types to optimize evaluation.
+  - **Working Memory Indexer:** Maintains an internal index of all facts, keyed by type, and tracks "dirty" or recently changed types to optimize evaluation.
-	6. Engine Cycle: Each time you call engine.run(), the engine attempts to stabilize by repeatedly matching rules and firing actions until no further changes occur or a maximum cycle limit is reached.
+  - **Engine Cycle:** Each time you call engine.run(), the engine attempts to stabilize by repeatedly matching rules and firing actions until no further changes occur or a maximum cycle limit is reached.

 ### Working with Facts